When you open a bank account or have been a bank customer for some time, you may be offered an overdraft facility.

 According to a report from the Australian Securities and Investments Commission (ASIC), many businesses suffer from insufficient working capital, which is considered the leading cause of business failure.
 The average payment days in the country are increasing, as well, making it difficult for small businesses to cover their fund shortage.
 With overdrafts, they know where to get money quickly.
 Loans are also a good option, but the application process can be long and complicated for businesses in a rush for funds.

-And a good thing about a business overdraft is that there is no fixed term.
-Know how much you can use, which is your credit limit, and you can access it anytime you want.
+A good thing about a business overdraft is that there is no fixed term.
+Also, you know how much you can use, which is your credit limit, and you can access it anytime you want.
 The amount you spend against your credit limit will be charged with interest, which grows daily.
 Therefore, you should be aware of the interest and other charges, including the fees for withdrawing funds from the ATM, online, or your debit card.